 Mix together flour, cocoa powder, salt, and baking powder in a deep plate and set aside.
 In mixing bowl beat egg, sugar, oil, sour cream, and vanilla until combined.
 Then add dry ingredients to wet ingredients and mix well with a big metal spoon.
 Squeezed dry zucchini and fold well into batter.

 Spoon some batter onto prepared pan.
 Gently push 100 g chocolate chips all around the batter.
 Then spoon some more batter on top, followed by more chocolate chips, gently press into batter.
-Gives a couple of gentle knock on the benchtop.
+Gives a couple of gentle knocks on the benchtop.

 Bake for 45-60 minutes until skewer comes out clean.
 Switch off oven leave cake in for 1 hour with door close.
 Remove and put on wire rack to cool completely about 45 minutes.
 Then flip cake over to cake base.
 Set aside.